-If you’ve ever been under a cable contract, you’re probably familiar with the frustrations that can come with it, such as early termination fees, contract renegotiations, limited programming and consistently rising prices
+If you’ve ever been under a cable contract, you’re probably familiar with frustrations like early termination fees, contract renegotiations, limited programming and consistently rising prices.

-Read on to discover three of the top completely free TV apps for 2021.
-Some of these services even offer free live viewing channels.
-Whether your preference is reality TV, world news, movies or sports, at least one of these free TV apps is bound to satisfy your taste for TV content streaming.
+Some of these free TV apps even offer live viewing channels.
+Whether your preference is reality TV, world news, movies or sports, at least one of these free TV apps is bound to satisfy your taste for TV.

 Tubi is one of the leading on-demand video streaming service apps and offers thousands of free TV shows and movies.
-Tubi claims to have fewer ads than its cable rivals and that the ads allow the programming to remain free for viewers.
 There is no subscription required, but Tubi programming does have commercial breaks.

-The app is available to download on any device.
-Once registered and signed in, you can begin enjoying Tubi’s library of over 20,000 television shows and movies immediately.
-You can browse across 34 genres and also filter content by popular categories such as Featured, Leaving Soon, New Releases and Trending Now.
+The app is available to download on most any device.
+Once registered and signed in, you can begin enjoying Tubi’s library of over 50,000 television shows and movies, including Tubi Originals, immediately.
+You can browse across dozens of genres and also filter content by popular categories such as Featured, Leaving Soon, New Releases and Trending Now.

 DistroTV has over 150 live and on-demand channels featuring free movies and TV shows from all over the world.
 You can watch everything from sports to news, comedy shows and lots of indie programming — or listen to radio and music channels.

 3. Pluto TV